 How to Fix It: Shock the heck out of your pool.

-How to Prevent It: Make it a rule that anyone who wants to use your pool must at least rinse off—but preferably shower—before they’re allowed to put even one toe in the water.
+How to Prevent It: Make it a rule that anyone who wants to use your pool must at least rinse off—but preferably shower—before they can put even one toe in the water.

 Will this make you unpopular?
 Maybe.
-But it’s that or swim in other people’s bodily fluids.
-Up to you.
+But it’s that or swimming in other people’s bodily fluids—it’s up to you.

 This fast-acting, quick-dissolving swimming pool shock kills bacteria, controls algae, and destroys organic contaminants in pools.